Manitoba History: The Grey Nuns and the Red River Settlement

 In 1737, Mother d’Youville founded a small community of companions to minister to the poor and the sick of Montreal.
 She was chosen to restore Montreal’s floundering general hospital because of her proven administrative ability.
 The group was nicknamed “les soeurs grises,” a pun on the word “gris” which can mean either gray or drunk.
 The sisters eventually dignified this once-unfortunate title by adopting grey habits and so became known as The Grey Nuns.

 Beginning in 1819, Bishop Provencher of St. Boniface sought religious who would educate the young people of his diocese on the banks of the Red River.
 In 1844 the total Grey Nun Congregation consisted of thirty-four religious, and seventeen of them volunteered to come to the Red River settlement by canoe.
 Sisters Valade, Lagrave, Coutlee and Lafrance were chosen.
-They left on April 24 in a canoe 40 ft. long and 5 ft. wide; their perilous journey took fifty-eight days.
+They left on 24 April in a canoe 40 feet long and 5 feet wide; their perilous journey took fifty-eight days.
 Along the way, one of them wrote:

 The Grey Sisters had come to serve the light-hearted and high-spirited Métis who found balm for their souls in the Church services, the shining candles, the smell of incense and the caring love of the Sisters.
 No house had been prepared for the Sisters; they froze in a log house in which they temporarily resided.
 The Sisters found many hardships in the Red River settlement but they were women of sacrifice, of total giving of self to God and to the Métis population.
 Immediately, they began teaching boys and girls.
-Marguerite Connolly came to them, brought by her mother, Suzanne McGillivray, wife of a Hudson’s Bay Company manager.
+Marguerite Connolly came to them, brought by her mother Suzanne Connolly, wife of a North West Company manager.
 Marguerite later became the first Grey Nun from the Red River settlement.

 Teresa became happy and strong under the care of the Grey Nuns of Ottawa making great strides mentally as well as physically.
 What a stunning blow to his high expectations when his daughter revealed to him that her one desire was to remain in the convent and consecrate her life to God.
 “If you remain in the convent and become a Nun, you shall never hear from me again.
 Goodbye!”
 He kept his word.